websterclay/knife-github-cookbooks/README.md

 Motivation
 ----------

-The current "repo of cookbooks" pattern of neglects Chef's core unit of
-currency: the cookbook.
+The current "repo of cookbooks" pattern of sharing neglects Chef's core unit of currency: the cookbook.
 Excellent cookbooks that developers have labored over for hours are lost in the sea of forks of `opscode/cookbooks`, hidden from the prying eyes of Google.
 Just look at this mess:

 https://github.com/opscode/cookbooks/network/members